VMAP International Conference on CAE Interoperability 2020

 N. Laue, A. Jensen (Grundfos Holding)

-Simulation Chain for Fatigue Strength Assessment of Short-Fiber Feinforced Plastic Parts in the Presence of Weld Lines
+Simulation Chain for Fatigue Strength Assessment of Short-Fiber Reinforced Plastic Parts in the Presence of Weld Lines

 M. De Monte (Robert Bosch)